top of page

 1852

-Finally recovered, she left with the pianist August Mahler for Ukraine.
+January: Finally recovered, she leaves with the pianist August Mahler for the Ukraine.

-– February-March: Concerts in Kharkiv, Chernihiv, Kyiv and Vitebsk.
+– February-March: Concerts in Kharkov (Kharkiv), Tchernigov (Chernihiv), Kiev (Kyiv) and Vitebsk.

 – April: Concerts in Vilnius and return to Moscow.

-– July: New start with August Mahler for Odessa (two concerts).
+– July: New departure with August Mahler for Odessa (two concerts).

 – Summer in Odessa: A cure for her declining health (nd)?